lachlan-waugh/6443/slides/content/week08.md

 ## CSP
 {{% section %}}
-* Limits where you can load content from
+* Limits where you can load content from, e.g.
-    * only scripts from `localhost`
+    * only scripts from local scripts
     * only images from `example.com/path`

 * only elements with a certain nonce value